maikeruSan/Getting-and-Cleaning-Data-Course-Project/cookbook.md

 Each variable of the original dataset is renamed in a descriptive form when the script reads it into memory.
 The map diagram could describe the structure of the variable name.

-The following table listed and indexed all of the 68 variables and their properties,  which might help the data-users get a whole picture of the data more accessible.
+The following table listed and indexed all of the 68 variables and their properties,  which might help the data-users get a whole picture of the data more accessible.

 |Variable|SignalDomain|Sensor|BodyOrGravity|Magnitude_A|JerkSignals|Magnitude_B|Estimate|Axial|Remark|